scrapy/scrapy/docs/proposed/newitem.rst

 ItemAdaptor, that's why we can return an ItemAdaptor instead of an Item and Scrapy will know how to extract the item from it.

-A Item can have as many ItemAdaptors as you want it generally depends on how many sources and formats are you scraping from.
+An Item can have as many ItemAdaptors as you want.
+It generally depends on how many sources and formats are you scraping from.

 ItemAdaptor inheritance